ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 ## Uploading Files

-There are 3 way to upload a file using File Manager:
+There are 3 way to upload a file using the File Manager:

 * Drag & drop the files directly to the files listing area.
-If you are in "All files" page, you will be asked to select Upload Directory first, otherwise the upload starts instantly
+If you are in "All files" page, you will be asked to select an Upload Directory first, otherwise the upload starts instantly

-* Use the "Upload" button at top right.
-It presents the dropdown with the list of available Upload Directories and folders.
-Picking the one that you need will show OS file selector and upon selection upload will start
+* Using the "Upload" button at top right.
+You will be presented with a dropdown containing a list of available Upload Directories and folders.
+After selecting one you will be shown the OS file selector and upon selection, your upload will start.

-* When viewing specific Upload Directory, you can also use "Upload" button right above the filters, which will upload into current folder.
+* When viewing a specific Upload Directory, you can also use the "Upload" button right above the filters, which will upload into the current folder.

 You can select and upload multiple files using each of these methods.